JJguri/cv/content/authors/admin/_index.md

 #- Researchers
 ---

-I apply my unique skill-set on data analytics and programming to understand the crop eco-physiology behind crop models and remote sensing algorithms to improve crop production and reduce environmental impacts.
-My research interests are in quantifying the effects of crop management and climate variability on soil-crop processes and integrating data into mechanistic models at different spatial scales.
-I have a passionate interest in disentangling sources of uncertainties in biophysical models to better predict crop growth, both yield and quality and environmental impacts in agricultural systems.
-This requires a broad understanding of how the environment and genetics influences crop growth and development; how rainfall, irrigation, and fertilizer influence soil conditions; how crops obtain water and nutrients from the soil; how soil processes contribute to the loss of carbon and nitrogen; and how all these processes interact.
+I apply data analytics, statistics and programming to understand the crop ecophysiology behind crop models and remote sensing algorithms to improve crop production and reduce environmental impacts.
+My interests are in quantifying the effects of crop management, genetics and climate variability on soil-crop processes and integrating data into mechanistic models at different spatio-temporal scales.
+I have a passionate interest in disentangling sources of uncertainties/variability to better predict crop growth, both yield and quality and environmental indicators.
+This requires a broad understanding of how the environment and genetics influences crop growth/development; how rainfall, irrigation, and fertilizer influence soil conditions; how crops obtain water/nutrients from the soil; how soil processes contribute to the loss of C, N; and how all these processes interact.

 Over 15 years of experience managing large soil-crop-climate datasets (5+ years using Python) and 10 years developing the Agricultural Production Systems sIMulator ([APSIM](https://www.apsim.info/)) and applying data pipelining and optimization